MicrosoftDocs/msteams-docs/msteams-platform/resources/team-chat-member-api-changes.md

 Following are the upcoming API changes:

 * A new API is created [`TeamsInfo.GetPagedMembersAsync`](https://docs.microsoft.com/microsoftteams/platform/bots/how-to/get-teams-context?tabs=dotnet#fetch-the-roster-or-user-profile) for retrieving profile information for members of a chat or team.
 This API is now available with the Bot Framework 4.8 SDK.
-For development in all other versions use the [`GetConversationPagedMembers`](https://docs.microsoft.com/dotnet/api/microsoft.bot.connector.conversationsextensions.getconversationpagedmembersasync?view=botbuilder-dotnet-stable&preserve-view=true) method.
+For development in all other versions, use the [`GetConversationPagedMembers`](https://docs.microsoft.com/dotnet/api/microsoft.bot.connector.conversationsextensions.getconversationpagedmembersasync?view=botbuilder-dotnet-stable&preserve-view=true) method.

     > [!NOTE]
     > In either v3 or v4, the best action is to upgrade to the latest point release that is 3.30.2 or 4.8 respectively.